HananMurrar/SEOStepsInWatchesShopWeb/README.md

 This is a **practice SEO project** built to demonstrate different SEO skills on a real, deployed website

-The website show a small collection of watches, with fully optimized pages following SEO practices
+The website showcases a small collection of watches, with fully optimized pages following SEO practices

+---

 #### Live website deployment: